 Assumptions – List any assumptions for the solution.
 In particular include:

-We assume the school will buy any necessary equipment (scanners).
+We assume the school will buy any necessary equipment (scanners). good

-We assume the school will properly label all inventory items.
+We assume the Nursing Department will properly label all inventory items.
+We assume the CSC department will input the proper serial numbers?
+Bad assumption.
+We will not label.

 We assume the school will provide us with the list of inventory they need to keep track of.

-We assume this system will be used for at least 3 years, and will need to be maintained by the CSC department
+We assume this system will be used for at least 3 years, and will need to be maintained by the IT department.
+It is also possible that future CSC professors and interns will maintain this system using the robust documentation left by our group.
+What CSC department?
+You need more thought on this point.

 Be specific E.g., We will use the system for at least 5 years.
 We will need to hire an intern for 6 months a $20 /hour

 Deliverables – what are the intermediate and final products that you will produce.
 This includes models, documents, prototypes and final product versions

+Need much more deliverables.
+Why do you stop at a prototype?
+Design models and UI prototypes should be invluded.
+You need to do > 1 of these